-Rigid-flex printed circuit boards are unique with their integrated construction of both rigid PCB and flex circuit technologies.
-Being unique comes with a number of unique requirements that should be reviewed and implemented during the rigid-flex PCB Gerber layout phase of the design process.
+Rigid-flex printed circuit boards are unique in terms of integrated construction of both rigid and flex circuit technologies.
+Unique construction comes with unique requirements that should be reviewed and implemented during the rigid-flex PCB Gerber layout phase of the design process.

 Flex and rigid-flex PCB constructions have many variations that allow for a wide range of applications and solutions.
 A significant difference to rigid PCB constructions is that uneven layer counts are allowed and frequently used.
 The primary reasons being reduced flex thickness, improved flexibility and reduced part cost.

-An essential element of a flex or rigid-flex printed circuit board (PCB) design is verification that the construction will meet your mechanical bend requirements.
-Exceeding the minimum flex bend radius requirements creates the opportunity to exceed the physical properties of the copper circuitry resulting in failed parts and long term reliability concerns.
+Essential to any flex or rigid-flex printed circuit board (PCB) contruction is validation that your design will meet your mechanical bend requirements.
+Minimum flex bend radius requirements were put in place so your design won't exceed the physical capabilities of copper circuitry, which would result in failed parts, long term reliability concerns, and several giant headaches.

-Designers and manufacturers of silicone rubber keypads understand they are used for a wide range of industries and applications.
+Designers and manufacturers of silicone rubber keypads understand they are used for a wide range of industries and applications while needing to withstand heavy usage.
 Keypads are used extensively in both consumer and industrial electronic products as a low cost and reliable switching solution.
 In specific applications rubber keypads may be used in harsh outdoor environments that must withstand hundreds of actuations on a daily basis.